 To your functions.php.
 You can find the functions.php in wp-content/themes/your-active-theme/functions.php.

-Use a new browser, or completely clear your browser history, to browse to your http link and check the result.
+Use a new browser (or clear your browser history completely), browse to your HTTP link, and check the result.

-If do not have any website connection at all, you can change the url back to http directly in the database.
+If you can’t get it to work using method 4a, you can change the URL back to http directly in the database.

 Many issues stem from the fact that people forget the browser can be pretty persistent in remembering your site was on SSL.
 Sometimes a caching plugin can cause a lot of trouble as well.